dcasati/kubernetes-the-hard-way/docs/02-client-tools.md

 ## Install kubectl

 The `kubectl` command line utility is used to interact with the Kubernetes API Server.
+We will install `kubectl` on our jumpbox but you could also install it on another machine that you use to control the Kubernetes cluster.
 Download and install `kubectl` from the official release binaries:

 ### OS X